AAlhendi1707/countToFPKM/README.md

    [Picard](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics)
    using CollectInsertSizeMetrics.

 The `fpkmheatmap()` provides the user with a quick and reliable way to generate FPKM heatmap plot of the highly variable features in RNA-Seq dataset.
 This function returns FPKM heatmap plot, (by default using Pearson correlation - 1 to measure the distance between features, and Spearman correlation -1 for clustering of samples).
-It takes fpkm numeric matrix which can be obtained using fpkm() function as input.
-It then using the var() function to identify the list of highly variable features to plot using Heatmap() function from "ComplexHeatmap" package.
+It takes an fpkm numeric matrix which can be obtained using fpkm() function as input.
+It then using the var() function to identify the highly variable features to plot using Heatmap() function from "ComplexHeatmap" package.

 ## Installation
 ```r